Evidence-based health education and wellness guidance you can trust.

 1. Why health insurance is non-negotiable in India today

 Medical costs in India have risen consistently: hospitalisation, diagnostics, surgery and post-op care now regularly run into lakhs for complex procedures.
 Without cover, a single hospitalization can wipe out years of savings.
 Health insurance transfers that financial risk to an insurer, provides access to cashless hospitalization at network hospitals, and protects family finances and mental peace.
 A good plan is not merely “cheap premium” — it’s the right combination of sum insured, claim service, clarity of exclusions, and renewability.
-For urban families consider at least ₹5–10 lakh as a starting point; for those with older members or significant health risks, ₹20 lakh+ is sensible.
+For urban families consider at least ₹5–10 lakh, this is a baseline, not a ceiling. as a starting point, for those with older members or significant health risks, ₹20 lakh+ is sensible.
 (IRDAI)

 2. The landscape: Government schemes vs private insurance